mhink/react-ionize/README.md

 least, they will be once I get a chance to implement them.)

 * Event Handlers
   * onReady- Fired immediately when the component is mounted.
+Under the hood, Ionize actually waits for 'ready' before even trying to start mounting everything, but this is here for the sake of API compatibility.

 ### `<window>`
 Represents an Electron BrowserWindow object.